-4 Easy Ways to Save Up Money for Traveling
+4 Easy Ways to Save Money for Traveling

 3. Treat Yourself Every Once in a While

-So this might seem like the complete opposite of what I've just told you, but if you take the average person and deny them every luxury in life, then they're going to go crazy and eventually snap - normally in the form of excess splurging.
+So this might seem like the complete opposite of what I've just said, but if you take the average person and deny them every luxury in life, then they're going to go crazy and eventually snap - normally in the form of excess splurging.
 For instance, my first time traveling with an actual good bit of money, I still lived like I had none.
-Which was fine for the first two years...but then the road gets to you and you want a shower and you want a flat bed and you want some nice freakin' cheese and before you know it you've just blown through $3000 in one month with $500 of that going to some very nice cheese...Yeah, not my proudest budgeting moment...So every once in a while, treat yourself – just remember to count for this extra in your travel budget!
+Which was fine for the first year...but then the road gets to you and you want a shower and you want a flat bed and you want some nice freakin' cheese and before you know it you've just blown through $3000 in one month with $500 of that going to some very nice cheese...Yeah, not my proudest budgeting moment...So learn from my mistakes and treat yourself every once in a while – just remember to count for this extra spending when you make your travel budget!

 If you liked 4 Easy Ways to Save Money for Traveling, then you might also like these other budget travel posts: